 I am sure that most people would want to see schools open if it is safe to do so, but there is growing scientific evidence that children are more susceptible to the new Covid variant and therefore more likely to spread it than before.

-Yet despite announcing a third lockdown and school closures, Boris Johnson still asserts that “the problem isn’t that schools are unsafe”, though he now acknowledges that they can be “vectors for transmission”.
+Yet until a few weeks ago, Boris Johnson still asserted that “the problem isn’t that schools are unsafe”, though he now acknowledges that they can be “vectors for transmission”.
 Teaching unions are “relieved that the government has finally bowed to the inevitable” but frustrated that such “chaotic announcements” have created avoidable uncertainty and disruption for teachers, pupils and parents.
 The National Education Union has reported huge anxiety among teachers about having to return to school unprotected.

 Follow @SussexBylines on social media